dpshade/permaweb-glossary/README.md

 ### Creating Preview Deployments

-To create a preview deployment from any branch:
+To create a fast Vercel preview deployment from any branch:

 ```bash
 # Using the npm script (recommended)